Honors Program

 Membership in the University Honors Program

-Membership in the University Honors Program is by invitation of the Honors Director prior to the student’s first semester at the University.
+Membership in the University Honors Program is usually by invitation of the Honors Director prior to the student’s first semester at the University.

 University Honors Program